Economy of Kenya: History

-Economic planning: Vision 2030
+Vision 2030 plan

-Vision 2030 is Kenya's current blueprint for the future of economic growth.
-Its goal is to create a prosperous, and globally competitive nation with a high quality of life by the year 2030.
-To do this, it aims to transform Kenyan industry while creating a clean and secure environment.
-The vision is separated into three pillars: economic, social, and political.
+Vision 2030 is Kenya's current blueprint for its economic future, with the goal of creating a prosperous, globally-competitive nation with a high quality of life by 2030.
+The plan aims to transform Kenyan industry and environment in three pillars: economic, social, and political.

-The Economic Pillar
+Economic pillar

-The economic pillar seeks to consistently achieve economic growth averaging more than 10% for 23 years beginning in the year 2007.
-The economic areas targeted are tourism, agriculture, wholesale/retail trade, manufacturing, IT-enabled services, and financial services.
+Vision 2030 seeks economic growth averaging greater than 10% for 23 years, beginning in the year 2007.
+Economic areas targeted are tourism, agriculture, wholesale and retail trade, manufacturing, IT-enabled services, and financial services.

-The Social Pillar
+Social pillar

-The social pillar has the objective of improving the quality of life for all Kenyans.
-It aims to do this by targeting human and social welfare programs, specifically education and training, health, environment, housing and urbanisation, children and social development, and youth and sports.
-In 2018 President Uhuru Kenyatta established the Big Four Agenda, focusing on universal healthcare, manufacturing, affordable housing and food security to drive this pillar.
+To improve the quality of life for Kenyans, Vision 2030 aims to improve human and social welfare programmes, specifically education and training, health, environment, housing and urbanisation, children and social development, and youth and sports.
+In 2018, President Uhuru Kenyatta established the Big Four Agenda, focusing on universal healthcare, manufacturing, affordable housing and food security.

-The Political Pillar
+Political pillar

-The political pillar envisions a democratic system that is issue-based, transparent, people-centered, results-oriented, and accountable to the public.
+The political pillar envisions a "democratic system that is issue-based, transparent, people-centred, results-oriented, and accountable to the public".
 It targets five main areas: the rule of law under the Constitution of Kenya, electoral and political processes, democracy and public service delivery, transparency and accountability, and security, peace building, and conflict management.

-The New Constitution Of Kenya 2010 was inaugurated on 27 August 2010 to drive this pillar.
+The current Constitution of Kenya was inaugurated on 27 August 2010 to drive this pillar.

 Currency, exchange rate, and inflation

 Kenya's currency is printed by mandate of the Central Bank of Kenya.
 The bank began printing banknotes in 1996.
-Several versions of Kenya's banknotes and coinage have been launched into circulation since then.
+Several versions of Kenya's banknotes and coinage have been circulated since then.
 The most recent redesign of Kenya's currency was in 2019.

-The exchange rate of the Kenyan Shilling between 2003 and 2010 averaged about KSh74-78 per US Dollar.